xoidlabs/xoid/README.md

 ```

-In **xoid**, via ES6 Proxies, every store is an observable tree.
+In **xoid**, every store is an observable tree.
 No selector function is necessary to "focus" a deep branch of state.

 ```js
 import { create } from 'xoid'